Check Out These Websites As A Way To Start Your Preparation And Planning For College

 College Opportunities Online Locator See and compare profiles of universities across the nation.

 U.S. News and World Report Tons of information, including national college rankings.

 Online U Site focuses on affordability, quality, and access of attending online colleges across the nation and making access to online college information more transparent.

 Public universities and colleges in Texas accept the Texas Common Application.

-The Common Application is used by 350 members of the Common Application, a not-for-profit organization of colleges and universities.
+The Common Application is used by more than 500 members of The Common Application, a not-for-profit organization of colleges and universities.
 Check to see if the college(s) that you are interested in are members.

 To find out a particular college's application procedure and admissions policies,

 http://www.petersons.com/college-search.aspx - SAT, ACT

 http://www.test-preparation.ca/college-exams/ - SAT, ACT